ArhanChaudhary/qter/README.md

 ...
 ```

 The `Puzzles` declaration specifies the types of twisty puzzles used.
 In this example, it is declaring that you must start with a 3x3x3 cube, and that it has the name "A".
-The name is is unimportant in this example, but becomes important when operating on multiple cubes.
+The name is unimportant in this example, but becomes important when operating on multiple cubes.
 The instructions indicate that you must perform the moves U' R2 L D' on the Rubik's cube, given in [standard move notation](https://jperm.net/3x3/moves).
 You must begin with the cube solved before following the instructions.

 The Q file format also includes special instructions that involve the twisty puzzle but require additional logic.
 These logical instructions are designed to be simple enough for humans to understand and perform.